qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-2.rst

           postButton.setEnabled(value.length < 140 && value.length > 0);
         }, this);

 The event handler has only two rows.
 The first gets the changed text of the text area from the data event.
 The second row sets the enabled property of the post button if the length of the message is lower than 140 characters and not 0.
 Some of you might have a bad feeling about this code because the listener is called every time the user adds a character.
 But that's not a problem because the qooxdoo property system takes care of that.
-Setting a already set value will cancel the whole process of setting a new value.
+If the value passed into the setter is the same as the existing value, it is ignored and no event is fired.

 The last thing we should consider is the startup of the application.
 The text area is empty but the button is enabled.
 Disabling the button on startup is the way to go here.